bullet journal spotlight ✨ https://t.co/xngn0Ia4Uf

 The index is the key to the whole ‘staying organized while bouncing around’ thing.
 Every time you add anything to a new page or pages, you document it in the index, making it easy to find later.
 Here is an image of how an index may look.
 It allows for you to write it ALL down (and by all, I truly mean ALL) without sacrificing any organizational flow or losing any pages.
 Pages tracking everyday agendas and tasks can be mixed up with pages listing your dream vacations and displaying vision boards without getting mentally or visually lost in the abyss of randomness.

-Bullets for Rapid Logging
+Bullets For Rapid Logging

 The easier it is to jot down a task, the more likely it is that you will stay consistent.
 The bullets themselves are a key to the rapid logging nature of bullet journaling.
 A commonly used and highly effective bullet system starts with a single dot bullet.
 Bullet journaling is most effective when used in journals with pages that have a grid format.
 This way, a bullet can be added within a single square, and as the task progresses or is completed, more lines can be added to the middle dot to indicate the status of the task.
 Above is an example of a simple bullet key.